MicrosoftDocs/entra-docs/docs/fundamentals/copilot-entra-lifecycle-workflow.md

 ## Troubleshoot a Lifecyle Workflow run

-Provide a prompt with information asking Security Copilot to help troubleshoot a workflow run.
+You can use Security Copilot to help troubleshoot a workflow run.
 Security Copilot uses the information provided to generate and return a rich summary of the workflow history over the given time period for the specified workflow.

 Explore workflow processing results of a specific workflow: